supermaxiste/SPHN_framework_testing/README.md

 ## Structure of the repo

 Three main folders will include code for each one of the steps outlined above.
 All versions of the tools used will be documented or made available in a `yaml` file to be used with `conda`.
-GitHub actions will be setup to make sure that whole pipeline can run on the specified OS.
+GitHub actions will be setup to make sure that whole pipeline can run smoothly.
 Below you will find a summary for each step and more details can be found in the `README` of the respective folder.

 ## Generating synthetic data

-I simulated data for 135 patients aged between 20 and 90 years and the biggest question about this simulation was the output format of patient files.
+I simulated data for 100 patients aged between 20 and 90 years and the biggest question about this simulation was the output format of patient files.
 Many standards exist and I was not sure which one would be the most ideal pick to semantize.
 The final choice was `JSON` format, thinking that the format might be more human readable than others.

 ## Semantize simulated data